system-zero/system-zero/README.md

 For instance  C++,  is a superset of C, and any C++ compiler should compile C, since any C code is valid code for C++.
-However C++, which at the begining was just C with classes, during the natural evolution, it has been extended   with more and more paradigms.
-So at some point has been accused that it is so good, that a common mind can not handle it!
-It seems that is the only language  that has all the qualifications to be considered as the the One True Language   and the only one will ever need.
-It is like to have in your possesion a zillion of some of the best cars in the world, but you haven't mastered a particularly one.
+However C++, which at the begining was just C with classes, during the natural evolution, it has been extended   with more and more paradigms and so many features, without a gradual extensibility.

-As a result, one with an old humble car, can go quicker and safer than you.
-Perhaps, this could be avoided, by using a gradual extensibility.
-Perhaps.
-The thing is that usually when there are so many good choises, you are just loosing the point and your time, searching for the ultimate way to do your job.
-Pity.
+So steadily became so wide and rich at the same time, that a common human mind can not learn and use all of its functionality, so usually a C++ programmer is trying to focus on a specific set of the language.
+As it is obvious that since that everybody has a different way to express when coding, this might makes the language inadequate for a smooth collaboration or/and to attract envolvement in development.
+And so even if admittedly it has all the qualifications to be even considered as the the One True Language, sometimes you might feel, that you are just loosing the point and your time, searching for the ultimate way to do your job.
+And this is of course a pity, for a language that if it was designed today and kept the quite best of its evolution, could rule the programming world.
+But so much code has been written that has incorporated already historical mistakes or immature features, that it should still be compiled by the compiler,  or/and should be maintained by usually people that haven't written that code.
+So  and as a resume, it's not only about to  be powerfull, but and how you handle this power at the end, in such a way that it would be easy to be used by everybody, and with a well defined and more importantly stable specification.
+In contrast that though C is much less capable than C++, it took the world, as even  today code that has been written some light years ago, still it is compiled and it is understandable today.

 We also believe  that the description shares the same  importance with the end result.
 This  satisfy first  the inner human  curiosity, but  most importantly